- Paper A1a - Elementary Hebrew

 Paper A1c - Elementary Sanskrit

-Paper Coordinator: Dr Vincenzo Vergiani
+Paper Coordinator: Professor Vincenzo Vergiani

 Assessment method: Three-hour examination